Home > Investing > How to build a passive investment portfolio

 But it’s not as simple as choosing any old index tracker, as ROBIN POWELL explains.

-The good news is, you don’t have to commit large sums of money.
+You don’t have to commit large sums of money.
 Vanguard, for example, has a minimum investment of £500, and you can invest on a regular basis with as little as £100 per month.
+Or if you opt for a regular investing (recurring monthly orders) with a platform like Interactive Investor or Hargreaves Lansdown, it is often free.

 Global diversification is the way to go.
 Most UK investors have a bias towards UK stocks.
 But the UK accounts for just 3.5% of the world economy.
 The simplest option is a global index tracker which invests in the shares of companies all over the world.